 Push the Emergency Disconnect button to cut power to the truck.
-Do not use the emergency disconnect as a brake.

-Use the Emergency Disconnect to shut the truck down any time it isn't working correctly.
-Don't use the truck if it's not working correctly.
-Notify your supervisor.
+Use the Emergency Disconnect to shut the truck down any time it isn't working right.
+Don't use the truck if it's not working right.
+Report the problem to your supervisor.